suncoast-devs/handbook/lessons/cs-arrays/index.md

 listOfScores.Add(55);
 listOfScores.Add(44);

-// Insert the number `42` so it placed at index 2 (in this case after the 100) listOfScores.Insert(2, 42);
+// Insert the number `42` so it is placed at index 2 (in this case after the 100) listOfScores.Insert(2, 42);

 // Now our list has: 12, 100, 42, 55, and 44